roman-marshanski/demon-kaiser-and-satans-men/README.md

 He refuses.

 As punishment, Satan strips Kaiser of his demonic powers and sends him to Earth as a human.
 No supernatural strength.
 No infernal protection.
-Only intellect, instinct, and memory remain.
+Only intellect and instinct remain.

 What follows is a struggle for survival in the human world, where ancient forces operate behind modern systems and the boundary between the supernatural and the ordinary begins to collapse.